length

 Setting off in the morning, your next major town is Sahagún, which is full of ancient monuments.
 Sahagún was the seat of great religious power, largely due to the influence of Alfonso VI who, with his numerous wives, is buried in the Benedictine Convento de Santa Cruz.
 Sahagun is approximately 16km into your walk, so you may wish to stop here for lunch.
 From Sahagun you will make your way to Calzadilla de los Hermanillos where you spend the night.

 Leave Sahagún through the old town, passing through the Arco de San Benito and cross the Rio Cea using the Puente de Canto bridge built by Alfonso VI in 1085.
-Continue along the path for 4km until you reach Calzada del Coto, where the route diverges, take the right hand split crossing over the A-231 using the overpass and continue onto Calzadilla de los Hermanillos via the village of Fuente del Peregrino.
+Continue along the path for 4km until you reach Calzada del Coto, where the route diverges, take the right hand split crossing over the A-231 using the overpass and continue onto Calzadilla de los Hermanillos via the Fuente del Peregrino (pilgrims’ fountain).

-Day 22: Option 1 – Bercianos del Real Camino to Mansilla de las Mulas (24km)
+Day 22: Bercianos del Real Camino to Mansilla de las Mulas (24km)

 Leave Bercianos and continue along the familiar roadside path to El Burgo Ranero approximately 7.5km in the distance.
 To leave El Burgo Ranero follow the main road through the village, past the church and then past the cemetery.
 Walk for approximately 4.5km and you will come across a brick fountain set back slightly from the road amongst the trees.